Examining the Evolution of Inner Circumstellar Disks

 Sean is currently a Professor at Clemson University.

 Investigating Early-Type Stars with the Navy Prototype Optical Interferometer

 With the recent successful demonstration of the 6-way beam combination, and the soon to be implemented long delay-line extension, the Navy Prototype Optical Interferometer (NPOI) is opening a window of opportunity to study early-type main-sequence stars in ways not possible before.
 This is because the typically large distances to stars hotter than the Sun require interferometric observations with baselines longer than previously available to resolve their small apparent diameters.
 I propose to use the NPOI's reconfigurable array, with baselines of up to 437 m, to investigate the circumstellar disks of Be stars and measure the angular diameters of hot main-sequence stars.
 These observations, which will achieve angular resolution at the sub-milli-arcsecond level, will also be capable of detecting deviations from circular symmetry in rapidly rotating stars.
 The results of this observational study will have direct influence on the current state-of-the-art models of stellar photospheres and interiors, as well as on our understanding of the formation and variability mechanisms in the circumstellar environments of Be stars.

-Christopher is currently an Associate Professor at Central Michigan University.
+Christopher is currently a Professor at Central Michigan University.